mariahfish/mariahfish.github.io/_pages/about.md

 ---
 permalink: /
- title: "Homepage"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a sophomore at Chu Kochen Honors College, Zhejiang University, majoring in Artificial Intelligence.